Summary

 Explain

-Students participate in a digital breakout to gather information about soil chemistry and nutrient cycles.
-The class will collaborate to make connections between their understanding of soil health, management practices, and nutrient cycling.
+Students participate in a digital breakout activity and gather information about soil chemistry then make connections between soil health and nutrient cycling.

 Extend